godotengine/godot-docs/tutorials/platform/consoles.rst

 In order to develop for consoles in Godot, you need access to the console SDK and export templates for it.
-These export templates need to be developed either by yourself or someone hired to do it, or provided by a third party company.
+These export templates need to be developed either by yourself or someone hired to do it, or provided by a third-party company.

 Currently, the only console Godot officially supports is Steam Deck (through the official Linux export templates).